atharva-p/guides/Intermediate.md

 These objects created using custom data structures (classes) are mutable by default

+### `self` in class methods

+When you instantiate an object, Python creates a new instance and passes it to the first parameter of `.__init__()`, which is the `self` parameter (this first parameter can be named anything, but convention is to name it self).
+This essentially removes the `self` parameter, so you only need to worry about the parameters that follow `self`.

 ## `__str__()` instance method

 You can change the default behavior of `print(class_object)` by defining an `__str__(self)` special instance method.
 This method should return a string of your choice